 Purchase a Sketch Book.
 I use a 6'X8' ring book with unlined pages.
 Look for one with a plastic pocket on the first or last page.
 This is very handy for holding temporary stuffs like bus tickets, sweet wrappers, etc.

-Paste whatever you collected from your color observations in it.
-Use a whole page for a color theme.
-Paste, staple or sew whatever you think is great for that color combination in the page.
+Paste whatever you collected from your colour observations in it.
+Use a whole page for a colour theme.
+Paste, staple or sew whatever you think is great for that colour combination in the page.

-Continue adding to your scrapbook.
-And very soon you will have your very own color library.
+Continue adding to your pages.
+And very soon you will have your very own colour library.

-In creating cards, I like to know the color preference of the person I creating for.
-And once I have that in mind, I look inside my Color Scrapbook for color combination ideas.
+In creating cards, I like to know the colour preference of the person I creating for.
+And once I have that in mind, I look inside my book for colour combination ideas.

 Sometime, I used the book as a mood board.
 A mood board is a tool that creative people use to bounce off ideas.
 It serves as a visual board that helps to conceptualise the whole design.

 In using it as a mood board, I will gather some of the materials that I might use for the card and lay them on that particular page.
 I leave these there for awhile sometime adding a piece of supply or taking away something.
 Usually after a day or two, the whole design and colour theme of the card will take form in my mind-eye.